Using the App

 - "Preferences" opens the settings window which allows you to set up

 Solocontutti menu according to Mac standards.
-See below for description of the settigs options.
+See below for description of the settings options.

 - "Chat" button allows you to open the chat window and converse with